semiromid/blissify/README.md

 blissify.verbose = true;
 ```

-when enabled, debug mode will `console.log` each time a raw template is successfully recompiled and `console.error` whenever a parse error occurs. this is super helpful if you're using [watchify](https://github.com/substack/watchify). an error will look like:
+when enabled, debug mode will `console.log` when a raw template is successfully recompiled and `console.error` when a parse error occurs. this is super helpful if you're using [watchify](https://github.com/substack/watchify). an error will look like:

 ```
 [blissify] error: <badTemplate.html>